Piggun/eleventy-base-blog-cohort7/posts/fourthpost.md

 ---
-title: This is my fourth post.
+title: Notes
-description: This is a post on My Blog about touchpoints and circling wagons.
+description: A program that lets you save notes and flag them by priority
 date: 2018-09-30
-tags: second tag
+tags: JS
 layout: layouts/post.njk
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.